aurorasolar/backstage-fork/docs/features/techdocs/getting-started.md

 To install TechDocs when using the New Backend system you will need to do the following.

-Navigate to `packages/backend` of your Backstage app, and install the `@backstage/plugin-techdocs-backend` package.
+From your Backstage root directory install the `@backstage/plugin-techdocs-backend` package with yarn, using `packages/backend` as your working directory.

 ```bash
 # From your Backstage root directory